Please scroll down to find the grade level you are looking for or click here for a printable list.

 4.PS4: Waves and their Application in Technologies for Information Transfer

-1) Use a model of a simple wave to explain regular patterns of amplitude, wavelength, and direction.
+1) Use a model of a simple wave to describe amplitude, wavelength, and explain how waves can add or cancel each other as they cross.

-2) Describe how the colors of available light sources and the bending of light waves determine what we see.
+2) Construct an explanation for how the colors of available light sources and the bending of light waves determine what we see.

-3) Investigate how lenses and digital devices like computers or cell phones use waves to enhance human senses.
+3) Investigate how lenses enhance human senses and digital devices (e.g., computers and cell phones) use waves to receive and decode information over distances.

 4.LS2: Ecosystems: Interactions, Energy, and Dynamics